cloudrift-ai/rift-docs/docs/tutorials/image-generation/comfyui-tutorial.md

 # ComfyUI with DreamShaper and FLUX.1

-Run ComfyUI on a GPU-enabled machine managed by Fair Compute and learn how to:
+Run ComfyUI on a GPU-enabled machine managed by CloudRift and learn how to:
 - Start a container with ComfyUI.
 - Download DreamShaper-V8 or FLUX.1 checkpoints
 - Generate images using Comfy web UI.